 "May I explain?"
 Sally asked.

 "Wait your turn young lady."
-The Wolverine turned back to Wolf.
-She had calmed down somewhat.
-"Go on."
+The Wolverine turned back to Wolf and waited a moment before saying, "Go on."

-"We only married until we saw the sky again or we died.
+"We married until we saw the sky again or until we died.
 I didn't think it was good to die alone."

 The Wolverine harrumphed then turned to Sally.
 "Your explanation has to be better."